How to get your head around HACCP

 • Pre-requisite programs to create a safe environment for producing food.
 These should be based on good manufacturing practice e.g. cleaning, pest control, handwashing etc.

-Once your system is written and in place it must be reviewed regularly.
+Once your HACCP system is written and in place it must be reviewed regularly.
 This is important to do when any part of the production changes e.g. new packaging; or if you introduce new ingredients or products.

 Previous